import codecs

 cls.custom_settings = {}

-cls.custom_settings['HTTPPROXY_ENABLED'] = cls.name in settings.getlist('PROXY_SPIDERS')
+cls.custom_settings["HTTPPROXY_ENABLED"] = cls.name in settings.getlist("PROXY_SPIDERS")

 super().update_settings(settings)